tedrand/claimkraken-netlify-cms/src/pages/blog/2021-08-09-tracking-cafc-opinions-with-courtlistener-and-python-part-1.md

 featuredpost: true
 featuredimage: /img/markus-spiske-iar-afb0qqw-unsplash.jpg
 ---
-**Here's a Link to the Code for this post:** https://github.com/tedrand/Court-Tracking-Tutorial/tree/main/Part%201
+**Here's a link to the code for this post:** https://github.com/tedrand/Court-Tracking-Tutorial/tree/main/Part%201

-Regardless of what you think about the latest opinions, one great thing about patent law is that the United States Court of Appeals for the Federal Circuit (CAFC) is a single appellate court that controls much of how patent laws are applied.
-For this reason, many patent practitioners would find relevant an application that tracks the CAFC and can inform the practitioner of new decisions.
+One great thing about patent law is that the United States Court of Appeals for the Federal Circuit (CAFC) is a single appellate court that controls much of how patent laws are applied.
+For this reason, many patent practitioners would find relevant an application that tracks the CAFC.
 Some tools, like Westlaw or Lexis Nexis, are available but at a high cost.
 Other tools, like [DocketNavigator](https://brochure.docketnavigator.com/), are available at a lower price.
-But they also may require some understanding of complex tooling.
+But they are still generally cost-prohibitive for personal use and also can involve complex tooling.

 It may not make sense for a company to sell an application that delivers opinions from just one court or even just a subset of that.
 Thankfully, we can.
 And quickly at no cost.
 This blog post will explain how to create a court tracker with the CourtListener API and Python.
 In future posts, I will also discuss some ways to visualize this data to be the most useful.

 So, without further ado, let’s dive in.

 ## Step 1: Obtain a CourtListener API Key

 As noted on the [homepage of CourtListener.com](https://www.courtlistener.com/): “CourtListener is a free legal research website containing millions of legal opinions from federal and state courts.”
-CourtListener is sponsored by a 501(c)(3) organization called the Free Law Project.
+CourtListener is sponsored by a 501(c)(3) organization called the [Free Law Project](https://free.law/).
 Not only is CourtListener a good resource in itself for finding legal opinions through its user interface, but it also exposes its data through an API.

+> **Note:** CourtListener's license is [Gnu General Public License (GPLv3)](https://github.com/freelawproject/courtlistener/blob/master/LICENSE.txt).

-To learn more about CourtListener’s API, scroll down to the bottom of the page and click on [the tab that says “APIs and Bulk Data.”](https://www.courtlistener.com/api/) After clicking that link, it will go to a page that shows three options for accessing CourtListener’s data.
-For us, the “API” option will be what we want because we want the most up-to-date data without necessarily copying ALL of CourtListener’s data onto a server.
+To start working with CourtListener’s API, scroll down to the bottom of the page and click on [the tab that says “APIs and Bulk Data.”](https://www.courtlistener.com/api/) After clicking that link, it will go to a page that shows three options for accessing CourtListener’s data.
+For us, the “API” option will be what we want because (a) we want the most up-to-date data (unlike Bulk Data), and (b) we don't want to copy ALL of CourtListener’s data onto a server (unlike Replication), or even set up a server that is constantly copying data.

 ### Wait, hold up.
 What’s an API??

 Many of us in the IP community have some vague understanding of what an application programming interface (API) is after the *Google v.
 Oracle* opinion earlier in 2021.
 However, it may not be immediately apparent why we are using one in this situation.

-First of all, the CourtListener API is a REST API—that is, it “conforms to the constraints of REST architectural style and allows for interaction with RESTful web services.”
+First of all, the CourtListener API is a REST API—that is, it “[conforms to the constraints of REST architectural style and allows for interaction with RESTful web services](https://www.redhat.com/en/topics/api/what-is-a-rest-api#:~:text=choose%20Red%20Hat%3F-,Overview,by%20computer%20scientist%20Roy%20Fielding.).”
 The web server that it allows us to interact with is its server containing the court data.
-Essentially, it will enable you to send a request containing URL-encoded variables specifying, e.g., what court to collect data from, what date range, etc. It will return data according to those variables.
+Essentially, it will enable you to send a request containing variables (encoded into the URL), *e.g.*, <u>what court</u> to collect data from, or <u>what date range</u> to collect data for.
+It will return data according to those variables.

-You can find much more detail about how CourtListener stores data on its server by visiting the REST API home page.
+You can find much more detail about how CourtListener stores data on its server by visiting [its REST API home page](https://www.courtlistener.com/api/rest-info/).
 So, I am not going to go into more depth here.

+> **Note:** If you come away with nothing else from this blog post, I recommend skimming this web page.

 But readers should recognize that this is a complex service.
 While CourtListener does a great job as a free service, there may be discrepancies between what we receive from CourtListener and the absolute truth we seek.
+Particularly when data looks funky or incomplete, you may want to do some cross-comparisons.

 ## Step 2: Install Anaconda

-As someone who likes to control what software is on my computer, I first cringed at the thought of installing this bloated thing called “Anaconda,” which [the website describes as a “Python distribution platform.”](https://anaconda.org/) But I’ve slowly converted, and it is now the primary way I work with Python.
-Essentially it is a distribution of Python 3 that comes with some popular data libraries—and, importantly, environments that support implementations of those libraries in a single application.
+As someone who likes to control what software is on my computer, I first cringed at the thought of installing “Anaconda,” which [the website describes as a “Python distribution platform.”](https://anaconda.org/) But I’ve slowly converted, and it is now the primary way I work with Python.
+Essentially it is a distribution of Python 3 that comes with some popular data libraries—and, importantly, <u>pre-built environments</u> that support those libraries' implementations in a single application.

 > **Note:** If you do not want to use Anaconda, you can also use your distribution of Python 3 along with the libraries accessed by the code in this blog post.
-I am not going to discuss in detail how to install all of the libraries in this post, but they are all readily installable using the Package Installer for Python (pip).
+I am not going to discuss in detail how to install all of the libraries in this post, but they are all readily installable using the [Package Installer for Python (pip)](https://packaging.python.org/tutorials/installing-packages/).
+>
+> **But Note:** There still may be *implementation* advantages for those libraries in Anaconda.

 To install Anaconda for free, click [the tab that says “Individual Edition”](https://www.anaconda.com/products/individual) and download the version specified for your platform.
-After downloading Anaconda, you should only need to walk through the installation process steps to complete the installation.
+After downloading Anaconda, you should only need to check through the installation process steps to complete the installation.

 > **Note:** If you plan on using Anaconda directly from your terminal or command prompt application, then you may want to check the box that says, “Add Anaconda to PATH.”
 I do this and have never had to reinstall Anaconda, but you should make the decision that makes the most sense for you.